 “We managed to create coatings from a renewable source, lignocellulose, using green chemistry,” concludes Hermens.
 “And the quality of our coatings is similar to that of current acrylate-based coatings.”
 For two steps in the process, patent applications have been filed with AkzoNobel, the industrial partner in the project.
 Hermens is now working on a different building block derived from furfural to produce other types of polymer coatings.

 The project was initiated by the Advanced Research Center Chemical Building Blocks Consortium (ARC CBBC), a Dutch national public-private research center that develops new chemical processes and chemical building blocks for novel energy carriers, materials, and chemicals for sustainable chemistry.
 Hermens’ supervisor, Ben Feringa, is one of the founders of this center.
-The ARC CBBC is a national initiative with partners from industry, academia and government.
-There are three universities involved (Utrecht University, the University of Groningen and Eindhoven University of Technology) and major industrial partners (AkzoNobel, Shell, Nouryon and BASF), as well as the ministries of Education, Culture and Science and of Economic Affairs and Climate Policy and the Dutch Research Council (NWO).
+The ARC CBBC is a national initiative with partners from industry, academia, and government.
+There are three universities involved (Utrecht University, the University of Groningen, and Eindhoven University of Technology) and major industrial partners (AkzoNobel, Shell, Nouryon, and BASF), as well as the ministries of Education, Culture and Science and Economic Affairs and Climate Policy and the Dutch Research Council (NWO).
 Feringa: “The program entails all the steps from fundamental scientific discovery to process and product development.
 In this long-term partnership, universities and the chemical industry join forces to develop the green chemistry of the future.”

 Reference: “A coating from nature” by Johannes G. H. Hermens, Thomas Freese, Keimpe J. van den Berg, Rogier van Gemert and Ben L. Feringa, 16 December 2020, Science Advances.